Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

 As a consequence, the operator norm of the PF error is bounded by

 for time-dependent cases instead of Eq.~(\ref{Eq_Err:t_indep_error_bound_Delta}), and this difference brings the difficulty of dealing with time dependence.
-While each matrix element of $\Delta^F(\tau)$ is expected to be $\order{\tau^p}$ and to have a coefficient with the commutator scaling like time-independent systems, it is nontrivial whether these properties are maintained after infinite summation over $l \in \bbZ$.
-We also note that the commutator scaling in Eq.~(\ref{Eq_Err:Com_in_Delta}) is provided by the commutators among the Floquet Hamiltonians $\{ H_\gamma^F \}_\gamma$ and the linear potential Hamiltonian $H_\mr{LP}$, which is unbounded.
-Therefore, it should be examined whether the commutator bound expanded by Eq.~(\ref{Eq_Err:Com_in_Delta}) provides a meaningful bounded value and how it is related to the commutators among $\{ H_\gamma (t) \}_\gamma$, i.e., the commutator factor $\alpha_\mr{com}^{p+1}(\tau)$ by Eq.~(\ref{Eq_Sum:com_t_dep}).
-To solve these problems, we have to compute the explicit form of $\sum_{l \in \bbZ} \braket{l|\Delta^F(\tau)|0}$.
+While each matrix element of $\Delta^F(\tau)$ is expected to be $\order{\tau^p}$ and to have a coefficient with the commutator scaling, it is nontrivial whether these properties are maintained after infinite summation over $l \in \bbZ$.
+We also note that the time-dependent PF error is an infinite series composed of the nested commutators among $\{ H_\gamma^\mr{Add} \}_\gamma$ and $H^\mr{LP}$ via Eqs. (\ref{Eq_Err:C_1}) and (\ref{Eq_Err:C_2}).
+It should be examined whether it provides a meaningful bounded value since the latter one is unbounded, and it is also of importance how it is related to nested commutators among $\{ H_\gamma (t) \}_\gamma$.
+To solve these problems, we have to compute the explicit form of $\sum_{l \in \bbZ} \braket{l|\bar{\Delta}^F(\tau)|0}$.